Jackzmc/sourcemod-plugins/README.md

   * `sm_note <player> <message>` - Add notes to player, message does not need to be surrounded with quotes
   * `sm_notedisconnected` - Shows menu of all players that have disconnected, allowing you to add a note.
   * `sm_notes <player>` - Show the notes for player

+### l4d2_randomizer

+Randomizes campaigns by config files with scenes (% chance to be chosen) and their variants (one chosen per scene), making every game played even more unique.
+Allows creating invisible walls, triggering entity inputs, adding new props or moving existing props, randomizing gascans, and more.

+In the `data/randomizer` folder there are official maps I've done for my own server, feel free to use these.
+Not every map is done yet, [see the status here](https://jackz.me/notes/randomizer/campaigns.html).

+More technical information if you want to make your own randomized campaigns is in here: [https://jackz.me/notes/randomizer/information.html](https://jackz.me/notes/randomizer/information.html)

+* **Commands:**
+  * `sm_rcycle [flags]` - If empty, lists all active scenes.
+If flags given, loads randomizer with given flags (see above link for info)
+  * `sm_rbuild` - Tool that helps create randomizations, see link above
+  * `sm_rbuild menu` - Menu version of tool
+* **Convars:**
+  * `sm_randomizer_enabled <0/1>` - If enabled, next map load will activate randomizer.
+Manually activating does not check this.